 It’s time for another writing challenge!
 (Here’s the first in case you missed it.)
 This time around, writers were asked to submit a sentence containing synesthetic elements.
 Synesthesia is a condition in which a person perceives stimuli as if they belonged to a different sense (e.g. seeing musical colors or tasting sounds).
-Mixing perceptions like this can add layers of meaning or feeling to what you’re writing; we were asked to demonstrate thusly.
-My entry is right after the jump.
+Mixing perceptions like this can add layers of meaning or feeling to what you’re writing; we were asked to demonstrate thus.
+Here’s mine:

 In the 1920s, as the apocryphal tale goes, Ernest Hemingway was challenged to write a story only six words long.
 He turned out the above story and considered it his best work.
 In so doing, he revived interest in the genre of flash fiction.
 Last week an old friend challenged me and others to write our own six-word stories.
 Let’s take a look at my entry and a few of my favorites after the jump.